shrinerb/shrine/README.md

 The main advantages of Shrine's backgrounding support over other file upload libraries are:

-* **User experience** – Before the background job finishes, Shrine allows you to show users the cached attachment, so at that point the upload is finished for your users.
+* **User experience** – After starting the background job, Shrine will save the record with the cached attachment so that it can be immediately shown to the user.
 With other file upload libraries users cannot see the file until the background job has finished, which is really lame.
 * **Simplicity** – Instead of writing the workers for you, Shrine allows you to use your own workers in a very simple way.
 Also, no extra columns are required.